 The basic goal of the program is to have participants master the cold weather survival skills they will need on a big, cold-weather climb.
 Past participants have used this program as preparation for Denali, Mt.
 Vinson, Cho Oyu, and other big mountains.
-Northwest Mountain School owners, John Race and Olivia Cussen have in combination led over 30 expeditions to Alaska, have each guided Mt.
+Northwest Mountain School owners, John Race and Olivia Cussen have in combination led 33 expeditions to Denali, have each guided Mt.
 Rainier to the summit in winter, have climbed Rainier over 200 times, and both have climbed 8000 meter peaks.
 John has participated in ski expeditions with the US Army in the mountains north of Fairbanks, AK in mid winter, and spends most of each winter backcountry skiing near their home in Leavenworth, WA.

 Topics discussed include: Frostbite and hypothermia, climbing at high-altitudes and acclimatization strategies, whiteout navigation, and route planning.